mushrafi88/Disease-Spread-Simulation/README.md

 nix develop --impure
 devenv up
 ```
+for more instructions on how to setup devenv with nix follow this (https://devenv.sh/getting-started)

 ### Running the Simulation
 - **Line Graphs and Simulations**: Run `python main.py` to initiate simulations and generate line graphs.
+- **Web Interface**: Run `streamlit run app_streamlit.py`
 - **Heatmaps**: Use `python heatmap.py` for heatmap visualizations.

 ### Customization